awsdocs/amazon-mwaa-user-guide/doc_source/networking-about.md

 1. **What we recommend**:

-   1. We recommend using the AWS CloudFormation template to create an Amazon VPC without Internet access and the VPC endpoints for each AWS service used by Amazon MWAA in [Option three: Creating a VPC network *without* Internet access](vpc-create.md#vpc-create-template-private-only)\.
+   1. We recommend using the AWS CloudFormation template to create an Amazon VPC without Internet access and the VPC endpoints for each AWS service used by Amazon MWAA in [Option three: Creating an Amazon VPC network *without* Internet access](vpc-create.md#vpc-create-template-private-only)\.

    1. We recommend configuring access using an AWS Client VPN to your Apache Airflow *Web server* in [Tutorial: Configuring private network access using an AWS Client VPN](tutorials-private-network-vpn-client.md)\.